Omickeyee/Image_classification_Cifar-10/README.md

 ## Features

-- Simple and intuitive UI built with Streamlit
+- Simple and interactive UI built with Streamlit
 - Fast and accurate image classification using a PyTorch model
 - Easy to set up and run locally